 In my last blog post, I talked about how we were glad that we used Facebook to get to know our first birth mom, but we decided not to do so with our second adoption so we could talk more freely about what was going on.
+Here is part 2.

 Here’s another big reason we avoided Facebook: Facebook is a breeding ground for drama.
 We found that out the hard way.
 The birth father from our first adoption was completely disinterested in the baby during the pregnancy, but about a month after our little boy was born (once his mother found out), all of a sudden he started to cause a lot of drama and problems.
 We had become Facebook friends with a lot of the contacts from the birth mother’s home town, and we were sharing information with all of them freely until one of those friends started to use the information to cause more problems.
 I won’t get into what happened, but the troubles that she caused were pretty ugly, and we ultimately deleted all Facebook contacts connected to the adoption except for those that were our birth mom’s immediate family.
 That solved a lot of the problems.